jakek14/darkmodeknownvisitors/public/KnownVisitors Terms of Service.pdf.md

 Last Updated: September 3, 2025 (Effective for all users upon posting)

 Welcome to KnownVisitors!
-These Terms of Service (these "Terms") govern your access to and use of the KnownVisitors website and all related products and services provided by KnownVisitors (collectively, the $"Services")$ ).
+These Terms of Service (these "Terms") govern your access to and use of the KnownVisitors website and all related products and services provided by KnownVisitors (collectively, the "Services") ).
 By accessing or using the Services, you agree to be bound by these Terms.
 If you do not agree,you muust not use the Services.

-These Terms form a binding legal agreement between KnownVisitors, Inc. (referred to as "KnownVisitors," $"we,""us,"$ or "our") and you, the user of the Services (referred to as"you" or "Customer" or "Client" if you register for ourServices).
+These Terms form a binding legal agreement between KnownVisitors, Inc. (referred to as "KnownVisitors," "we,""us," or "our") and you, the user of the Services (referred to as"you" or "Customer" or "Client" if you register for ourServices).
 They apply to all users, including visitors to our website and customers who register for our software-as-a-service platform.
 Certain provisions herein apply specifically to customers who subscribe to KnownVisitors' Services (see Section 5 and onward), but all users are responsible for complying with the Terms when using any part of the Services.

 Please read these Terms carefully and ensure you understand them.
 We have organized them into sections for easier reading:

-·Description of Services

-·Account Registration and Security

-·Subscription Plans, Fees, and Payment

-·Client Obligations and Acceptable Use

-·Intellectual Property Rights

-·Privacy and Data Protection

-·Warranties and Disclaimers

-·Limitation of Liability

-· Indemnification

-·Termination and Suspension

-·Governing Law and Dispute Resolution

-·Changes to the Terms

-· Miscellaneous

 # 1. Description of Services